nheron/droolsonboarding/gettingStarted/data_model_used_in_the_tutorial.md

 ![](drools/dataModel_fig4.png)

-And the Account class, add two attributes accountno and balance.
+On the Account class, add two attributes accountno and balance.
 Right click source/generate getter/setter and the Account class will have getter/setter.

 ![](drools/dataModel_fig5.png)